Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-architect.md

 ## VERIFICATION CHECKLIST

-Before delegating the first subtask to Code role, verify the implementation plan:
+Before delegating the first subtask to Code mode, verify the implementation plan:

 - [ ] Plan is concise and focuses on practical implementation details
+- [ ] Code style and architecture patterns have been analyzed
 - [ ] All files to be modified are identified
 - [ ] Subtasks are clearly defined with specific code changes
 - [ ] Implementation sequence is logical with clear dependencies
 - [ ] Testing requirements are specific with test cases
 - [ ] Progress tracking section is included for each subtask
+- [ ] Acceptance criteria is clearly mapped to subtasks
+- [ ] The plan does NOT duplicate business logic analysis from Task Description
+- [ ] Guidance on subtask quality, definition, testability, and architectural alignment is included

 ## TASK APPROACH